odoo/odoo/addons/website/README.md

 with traditional WYSIWYG page editors.

-Whether it's for products descriptions, blogs or static pages, you don't need to be a professioanl designer to create clean contents.
+Whether it's for products descriptions, blogs or static pages, you don't need to be a professional designer to create clean contents.
 Just drag and drop and customize predefined building blocks.

 Enterprise-Ready, out-of-the-box